clasen/Cryptop/README.md

-# Csbox 🔐
+# 🔑 Csbox

 **Csbox** is a modern terminal-based password manager, specially designed for users looking to migrate from the discontinued Dropbox Passwords service.

 ## Why Csbox?

 Dropbox discontinued its password management service, leaving many users with exported CSV files containing all their passwords in **plain text**.
-This is a serious security risk - anyone who gains access to your computer or backups could read all your passwords without any barrier.
+This is a serious security risk, anyone who gains access to your computer or backups could read all your passwords without any barrier.

 **Keeping an unencrypted CSV file with your passwords is extremely dangerous.** That's why I created Csbox: to provide a simple way to encrypt and manage those exported passwords locally.